DissolveStereo: Coarse Depth Injection for Zero-Shot Stereo Video Generation: Preliminaries

-\textbf{Stereo Pair Generation with Diffusion Models}.
-Recent works such as~\cite{wang2024stereodiffusion} propose to warp the latent space of an image diffusion model.
-This can be achieved since the early-stage sampling in diffusion models involves low-frequency signals that primarily define the contours of the generated image.
-When the step $t$ is large, high-frequency signals in the later stage sampling refine the image details.
-Formally, the generative process for each DDIM step can be described as follows:
+Recent works, such as~\cite{wang2024stereodiffusion}, propose warping the latent space of an image diffusion model.
+This is feasible because the early stages of the diffusion sampling process involve low-frequency signals that primarily define the overall structure of the generated image, while the later stages, corresponding to a large time step $t$, refine high-frequency details.
+Formally, each DDIM denoising step can be described as:

-where $\epsilon_t$ is noise following a standard Gaussian distribution $\mathcal{N}(0, {I})$, independent of $x_t$, and $\alpha_t$ controls the noise scale at step $t$ with $\alpha_0:=1$.
-As the only randomness during the diffusion process, we duplicate the $\epsilon$ for different views by default in our work.
-Meanwhile, as demonstrated in~\cref{sec:noisy_restart,sec:exp}, we found the noise level $\epsilon$ plays an important role in creating stereoscopic effects.
+where $\epsilon_t \sim \mathcal{N}(0, {I})$ is Gaussian noise independent of $x_t$, and $\alpha_t$ controls the noise scale at step $t$ with $\alpha_0=1$.
+Since $\epsilon_t$ is the sole source of randomness in the denoising process, we share in our work the same $\epsilon$ across views by default.
+Meanwhile, as demonstrated in~\Cref{sec:noisy_restart,sec:exp}, we find the noise level $\epsilon$ plays an important role in producing stereoscopic effects.